FrozenLiquid-cold/UniMart/README.md

-University Marketplace App is a mobile application built with Flutter and Dart that allows university students to buy and sell pre-loved items within their campus community.
+🎓 University Marketplace App

+A mobile marketplace built with Flutter and Dart, designed exclusively for university students to buy and sell pre-loved items within their campus community.

-Users can list items for sale, browse available products, comment on listings, and message sellers directly to negotiate or ask questions.
-The app focuses on affordability, sustainability, and safe peer-to-peer transactions inside a university environment.
+Students can post listings, explore available products, leave comments, and message sellers directly to ask questions or negotiate prices.
+The app promotes affordability, sustainability, and safe peer-to-peer trading in a trusted university environment.

-Tech Stack:
+🛠 Tech Stack

 Flutter

 Dart

-Core Features:
+✨ Core Features

-Buy & sell pre-owned items
+Buy and sell pre-owned items

-Item listings with images and descriptions
+Item listings with images and detailed descriptions

-Comment system for listings
+Comment system for product interaction

 In-app messaging between buyers and sellers

-University-focused marketplace
+University-focused marketplace experience